irohacoding/aozora-theme/README.txt

 ## Tips

-- When you are writing, if the current line highlighting gets in the way, you can disable it by:
+- When you are coding, if want to highlight current line, you can eable it by:

 M-x global-hl-line-mode RET

-To re-enable it, run the same command above.
+To re-disable it, run the same command above.